Provision the Windows Data Science Virtual Machine on Azure

 The Microsoft Data Science Virtual Machine (DSVM) is a Windows Azure virtual machine (VM) image.
 It's preinstalled and configured with several tools that are used for data analytics and machine learning.
 The following tools are included:

-- Azure Machine Learning Workbench.
+- Azure Machine Learning service Python SDK.

 - Microsoft Machine Learning Server Developer edition.